MSc Biotechnology and Enterprise / Course details

 - View full page

-Our MSc Biotechnology and Enterprise course will show you how to turn scientific discoveries into commercial products using a combination of research skills and business knowledge.
+Our MSc Biotechnology and Enterprise course will show you how to perform state-of-the-art scientific discoveries into commercial products using a combination of research skills and business knowledge.

 Jointly delivered by the Faculty of Biology, Medicine and Health and Alliance Manchester Business School, this master's course will also show you how discoveries can translate into a business plan for start-up technologies or innovative processes for commercial applications.

-You will cover topics including intellectual property and advanced biotechnology through taught units before carrying out a lab-based research project.
+You will cover topics including commercialisation and intellectual property, advanced biotechnology and synthetic biology through taught units, before carrying out a lab-based research project.

 The combination of research skills and business knowledge will ensure you are well-equipped for career opportunities in the global biotechnology market.